Last Updated | October 10, 2022

 Once you communicate with developers, you can make a decision and decide to work with the developer that deems fit your project needs.

 Discuss your project budget and expectations with them.
-If you still end up agreeing on the similar terms, you are good to go ahead with your project.
+If you still end up agreeing on similar terms, you are good to go ahead with your project.

 What are the costs associated with launching and maintaining a telemedicine app?